IlyaOrson/CyberDreamcatcher/README.md

 ### REINFORCE

-Its also possible to train the GNN policy with the REINFORCE algorithm with a normalized rewards-to-go baseline.
+We also include an implementation of the REINFORCE algorithm with a normalized rewards-to-go baseline for sanity check.
-This is very slow though since it samples a lot of episodes with a fixed policy to estimate the gradient before taking an optimization step.
+This is slow since it samples a lot of episodes with a fixed policy to estimate the gradient before taking an optimization step.

 ```bash
 pixi run train-gnn-reinforce  # see --help for hyperparameters